fhsj12138/GSB_Notes/Boundaries/Data_summary.md

   - At the money, moneyness range? defined as near the money 0.95-1.05(currently)?
   - weight by open interest? (represents number of outstanding contracts for an option, liquidity, more weight to options with higher market participation, reducing impact of outliers.
   - ?(check if matters) number of days used to calculate historical volatility, now use 10
+- If use standardised, then did we implicitly use 0.95-1.05 as the moneyness for ATM? (cross check with option_sig option level data file)